doanamo/BourneEngine/Readme.md

 # FAQ
 ### Is this just a toy project focused exclusively on self learning?
 No. I am setting the bar quite high for myself by e.g. disallowing use of third party libraries to challenge myself and make sure this game engine ends up extremely well optimised.
-I am aiming to eventually make it a viable option for developing different kinds of games.
+However, I am aiming to eventually make this engine a viable option for developing different kinds of games.